charg960/SatelliteClassificationForWildfirePredictionAndManagement/README.md

 # Satellite Classification of Wildfire Behavior
-Exploring and analyzing a Kaggle dataset using Data Mining methods (mainly classification and visualization)
+Exploring and analyzing a Kaggle dataset using Data Mining methods; mainly classification and visualization.

 ## Overview
 This project explores whether satellite-derived data can be used to classify wildfire behavior.
 Specifically, it examines two questions: